Flag of Dayton, Ohio

-The flag of Dayton, Ohio, U.S., was adopted on December 15, 2021, and created by Dayton design and marketing firm Catapult Creative.
+The flag of Dayton, Ohio was adopted on December 15, 2021, and created by Dayton design and marketing firm Catapult Creative.
 The cost to the city for the design and an accompanying video was $4,300.

 Design

 The design was partly inspired by the wings of the Wright Flyer, keeping with the theme of including the flyer on the flag, but incorporated the idea in an abstract way.
 Bands at 19.5° break the flag into three sections in a direction from hoist side to fly side.
 The bottom hoist side features a green band to the edge representing Dayton's nickname as the "Gem City" and to "showcase our reputation [...] as a community centered on grit and tenacity."
 A dark blue band starting at 1/2 the length of the canton to with the bottom edge of the band terminating at the bottom corner of the fly side represents the water ways of Dayton.
 The top third features a pattern of light blue and partial white stripes where the light blue represents the sky, and the partial stripes creates a pattern of five bars for the five rivers in the Dayton area.

 Flag design ideas were submitted by the public, including 10% from Dayton Public Schools where Cleveland Elementary submitted the largest numbers as identified by the Mayor's office.
 Design ideas were reviewed by a committee to select seven final designs, and the City Commission selected the final three.
 Catapult Creative was hired to survey the public for their opinions on the final designs and then create a flag using that feedback.